austinkennedy/fdi_worker_safety/Code/README.txt

 This repository corresponds to the project "Does Business Culture Travel?
-The Case of Worker Safety", Austin Kennedy's sad attempt at a third year paper
+The Case of Worker Safety"